madang/pyra/README.md

 News aggregator in python

-[current todo in progress]: build a tk gui
+[current todo in progress]: write parsers for each site

 * separate replacement of html markup (like quot) with their string counterparts into a separate function

-* define the CLI interface spec

-* imlement the CLI

 * a plan for the politics topic
 	0) Read site list from a file